Effect of Random Learning Rate: Theoretical Analysis of SGD Dynamics in Non-Convex Optimization via Stationary Distribution: Introduction

 Among the methods analyzing the properties of SGD, one of the most general approaches is to study a \textit{stationary distribution} of parameters updated by SGD and its variants.
 The stationary distribution is a distribution that remains unchanged when the parameter is updated by one step.
-It is useful in theoretical analysis, because (i) it can analyze the global dynamics of the optimization algorithm, and (ii) it can be applied to a wide range of loss functions regardless of its shape.
-For these reasons, we can use it to investigate the optimization of complex loss functions such as deep neural networks.
-For example, \citep{strongly-convex1} studied the stationary distribution of the parameter optimized by SGD when the loss function is strongly convex, and \citep{Raginsky-2017} studied the stationary distribution of SGLD when the loss function is non-convex.
+Analysis based on stationary distributions is an approach that aims to characterize the probability distribution rather than the exact values of the updated parameters.
+This method has been employed by researches such as \cite{Raginsky-2017} or \cite{strongly-convex1} for analyzing machine learning models with non-convex loss functions.
+Specifically, it involves demonstrating that a distribution of parameters updated by the algorithm under sufficient iterations converges to a \textit{stationary distribution} that assigns mass across the entire parameter space.
+Subsequently, by adjusting an inverse temperature parameter that affects its shape, the stationary distribution can be concentrated around the global minimum.
+See Figure \ref{fig:overview_stationary} for illustration.
+It is useful in theoretical analysis, because (i) it can analyze the global convergence of the optimization algorithm, and (ii) it can be applied to a wide range of loss functions regardless of its convexity.

 Despite the above advantages, there are not many SGD variants to which stationary distribution analysis can be applied.
 This is because, to use the analysis by a stationary distribution, it is required that the direction of parameter updates by an algorithm does not degenerate; in other words, there must be no directions that are not being explored.
 Examples of such variants are (i) SGLD \citep{SGLD,Langevin1,Langevin2}, which adds a Gaussian noise to the parameter update of SGD and (ii) Gaussian SGD \citep{jastrzkebski2017three,SGD-noise-gaussian1,SGD-noise-gaussian2}, which assumes that the noise of SGD on the gradient induced by the mini-batch sampling is non-degenerate Gaussian.
-In contrast, the parameter update of SGD degenerates in many practical cases, such as deep learning \citep{zhu2019anisotropic,nguyen2019first,simsekli2019tail}.
+In contrast, the parameter update of SGD degenerates in many practical cases, such as deep learning \citep{anisotropic,nguyen2019first,simsekli2019tail}.
+We remark that we focus on the degeneracy of the update direction of SGD, not on the distribution of it since there is no clear agreement that gradient noise follows a particular distribution (the definition of degeneracy is in Remark \ref{degeneracy}).
 Hence, there is a gap between the variants of SGD considered in the theoretical analysis and the empirical facts about SGD.
 This gap fosters the following question: